Seyviour/asic_maze_router/readme.md

-A toy ASIC maze router for 2-layer ASICS.
+An elementary maze router for 2-layer ASIC nets.
 Follows descriptions from Professor Rutenbar's "VLSI CAD II: Layout" on Coursera.